-I would like to test in a smart rule condition if a header item Zettel-ID
+I would like to test in a smart rule condition if a header item Zettel-ID in a markdown document is equal (or better: not equal) to a custom metadata field.

 My use case/setup:

 I have a template for wikilinks to fill certain information from the source document to the target document via placeholders.
-I control my Zettelkasten via a custom metadata ID
+I control my Zettelkasten via a custom metadata ID.

 Title: %@